vbartle/Interactive-Lab-Hub/Lab 4/README.md

 **Would have liked to:**
 1. Merged with progress in Lab 3 where navigating YouTube over voice was feasible.
 2. Included hand pose detection for navigation.
 E.g. pinch = volume down, thumb & index apart = volume up.
+3. Made TeachableMachine model run on python as a keras model.
+This is a lot more complicated but would run without Chrome.
+4. Run this on Jetson Nano (**is this allowed?**) for smoother performance.
+5. Made a cleaner case.